 Psychology is the scientific study of the mind and behaviour.
 It seeks to understand and explain how people think, act, and feel.
 It is a relatively new science and explores the many factors that contribute to making us who we are, ranging from biological influences, such as genetics, through to our experiences in childhood and the influence of our culture and the social world within which we all live.

-No previous experience of studying psychology is necessary.
+No previous experience in studying psychology is necessary.

 What will I study?